 Most high-end smartphones these days either have an IP67 or IP68 rating.
-These include the Samsung Galaxy Note 9, LG G7 ThinQ, and Huawei P20 Pro — check out our list of the best waterproof phones to see more models.
+These include the Samsung Galaxy S10, the Samsung Galaxy Note 9, LG G7 ThinQ, and Huawei P20 Pro — check out our list of the best waterproof phones to see more models.
 But what does that even mean?
 Good question.

 You probably know that IP ratings have something to do with protection from water and dust, but if you are reading this, it’s quite possible that’s as far as your understanding goes.

 An IP rating tells you the level of protection a device offers against solids and liquids.
 The “IP” stands for Ingress Protection (or International Protection) and is followed by two numbers.
 The first number indicates the level of protection against solid particles (dust, dirt…) and ranges from one to six.
 The second number tells you how much water a device can handle without suffering damage and ranges from one to eight — the higher the number the better the protection.
 Check out the chart below for detailed info on what each number means:

 |1||Protected against solid objects over 50mm (example: hands)||Protected against vertically falling drops of water|

 |2||Protected against solid objects over 12mm (example: fingers)||Protected against direct sprays of water up to 15 degrees from the vertical|

 |3||Protected against solid objects over 2.5mm (example: tools and wires)||Protected against direct sprays of water up to 60 degrees from the vertical|